micropython/micropython/docs/psoc6/installation.rst

     $ python mpy-psoc6.py device-setup

-You can run any command any time you want to upgrade to the latest MicroPython firmware version.
+You can run this command any time you want to upgrade to the latest MicroPython firmware version.
 This command will take care of the following steps:

 * Download and install fw-loader, which will be used to update the board flasher firmware.
 * Download and install openocd, which is the software required to deploy a firmware file on PSoC6™ controllers
-* Download the latest ``.hex`` file for your select board
+* Download the latest ``.hex`` file for your selected board
 * Deploy the latest version of MicroPython firmware on your board

 Install a previous version